 What is gynaecological cancer?

 The most frequent type is cancer of the endometrium, the body of the uterus (as opposed to the cervix).
-There were 7,300 new cases in 2012, the last official figure of the Institut national du cancer (Inca).
+There were 8,200 new cases in 2018 in France (Institut national du cancer).
 It mainly affects women aged between 60 and 70, peaking at age 68.
 The odds are increased by obesity, diabetes and a higher than average oestrogen level (relative hyperoestrogenia).
 There is a familial form in 6% of cases, called Lynch syndrome, which also associates a risk of colon and ovarian cancer and cancer of the biliary and urinary tracts.
 This cancer has a good prognosis at a localised stage and the mortality rate has tended to diminish over the last few years.
 The treatment consists of surgery, with or without radiotherapy depending on the stage, and chemotherapy for advanced forms.

-Ovarian cancer affected 4,600 women in 2012, at a median age of 65 years.
+Ovarian cancer affected 5,200 women in 2018 in France, at a median age of 65 years.
 There is a genetic risk: 5-10% of patients with ovarian cancer carry mutations of the BRCA1 or 2 genes.
 In this case, the disease may appear earlier, at around 50 years.
 These genetically predisposed women may be monitored so that a lesion can be detected as early as possible.
 They may also be offered preventive ablation of the ovaries and fallopian tubes.